xsuite/xsuite/docs/pipeline.rst

     :width: 80%
     :align: center

-If the communicator is not specified when instanciating the PipelineManager, it will not use MPI:
+If the communicator is not specified when instantiating the PipelineManager, it will not use MPI:

 .. code-block:: python